SailinaC/Machine_Learning_Applications-in-Astronomy/README.md

-# Machine Learning for Physics and Astronomy
+# Machine Learning for Astronomy

 This repository contains notebooks and exercises exploring machine learning methods in physics and astronomy, with a strong focus on Bayesian inference.
 It includes both lecture exercises and a project on modeling the expansion of the universe.